Swallowed whole: A fossilized sea creature's insides reveal a reptile nearly the same size - KTVZ

 The animal and its stomach contents fossilized and preserved the remains of the other animal, called a thalattosaur.

-This discovery provide the best evidence yet of megapredation, which is when large animals prey on other animals that are the size of humans or larger.
+This discovery provides the best evidence yet of megapredation, which is when large animals prey on other animals that are the size of humans or larger.

 “We have never found articulated remains of a large reptile in the stomach of gigantic predators from the age of dinosaurs, such as marine reptiles and dinosaurs,” said Ryosuke Motani, study coauthor and professor of earth and planetary sciences at the University of California, Davis.